 The pilgrimage includes a public engagement programme to accompany the walkers and encourage participation en route.

 Participating organisations include Deep Time Walk Project, Interfaith Edinburgh, Glasgow and Scotland, John Muir’s Birthplace, North Light Arts, Scottish Dance Theatre, and more.

 “Pilgrimages are a common cultural practice.
-Historically associated with religions, today they speak to a wider public in search of meaning through an interest in history, identity, roots, and heritage.
+Historically associated with religions, today they speak to a wider public.
 The Pilgrimage for COP26 draws attention to the climate and ecological crisis.
 It offers a chance to reflect on this crisis by walking two well-trodden pathways, The John Muir Way from Dunbar to Kirkintilloch and St Ninian’s Way from Kirkintilloch to Glasgow.
-A key question animating the pilgrimage is this, ‘How can we honour the mutual bond that exists between people and planet, a bond that sustains our very existence?'”
-Jonathan Baxter, co-curator, Pilgrimage for COP26.
+A key question animating the pilgrimage is this, ‘How can we honour the mutual bond between people and planet, a bond that sustains our very existence?'”
+Jonathan Baxter, artist-curator, Pilgrimage for COP26.

 “North Light Arts are co-curating the start of the pilgrimage from Dunbar and across East Lothian along the John Muir Way.
 We are working with East Lothian Council, Sustaining Dunbar, the Battery Theatre Company and Friends of John Muir’s Birthplace to begin the conversation with exhibitions, talks and an opening event on Dunbar Harbour.”
 Susie Goodwin, Director, North Light Arts.